hidglobal/oauth-2.0-sdk-with-openid-connect-extensions/README.txt

 		  responses with an authorisation code, ID Token and / or UserInfo access token;

 		- Parse and process requests at the OpenID Connect Token Endpoint, then generate the appropriate responses;

 		- Parse and process requests at the OpenID Connect UserInfo Endpoint, then generate the appropriate responses;

-		- Parse and process requests at the OpenID Connect Client Registration endpoint, then generate the appropriate responses.
+		- Parse and process requests at the OpenID Connect Client Registration Endpoint, then generate the appropriate responses.

 	* Developing OpenID Connect relying party (RP) clients:

-		- Compose requests to an OpenID Connect Authorisation Endpoint and parse the responses;
+		- Make requests to an OpenID Connect Authorisation Endpoint and parse the responses;

-		- Compose requests to an OpenID Connect Token Endpoint and parse the responses;
+		- Make requests to an OpenID Connect Token Endpoint and parse the responses;

-		- Compose requests to an OpenID Connect UserInfo Endpoint and parse the responses;
+		- Make requests to an OpenID Connect UserInfo Endpoint and parse the responses;

-		- Compose requests to an OpenID Connect Client Registration Endpoint and parse the responses.
+		- Make requests to an OpenID Connect Client Registration Endpoint and parse the responses.

 Additional features: